 Up until quite recently, those of us fortunate to have money invested in the stock market were feeling great about our expanding account balances.
 The U.S. stock market, like the Energizer Bunny, had its best year since 2009 in 2019, seeing consistent, positive returns.

 On cue, investors got cocky.
 Some idiots went as far to proclaim on social media that they’d achieved millionaire retirement-savings status.
 Others who hadn’t invested in years decided to join the party (way too late) for fear they may miss the boat to newfound wealth.

-But that boat now is in trouble.
-The stock market fell 10 percent last week, $2 trillion in wealth wiped out during one of the most violent five-day roller-coaster rides in market history.
+But that boat suddenly ran into trouble.
+The stock market took several tumbles — once in February of 2019 and again in March 2020 following the arrival of COVID-19.
+Trillions of dollars of wealth wiped out during one of the most violent roller-coaster rides in market history.